aehrc/VariantSpark/python/docs/development.rst

     ./dev/build.sh

-TODO:

-- how to make a distribution or build
-- how to contirbute see: https://github.com/aehrc/VariantSpark/blob/master/CONTRIBUTING.md
+For info on how to contribute see: https://github.com/aehrc/VariantSpark/blob/master/CONTRIBUTING.md
-- copy part of the contents from: https://github.com/aehrc/VariantSpark/blob/master/python/README.md